globus/django-globus-portal-framework/docs/source/tutorial/search/configuring-fields.rst

 * Globus App Link -- A link to the file on https://app.globus.org.
 * HTTPS URL -- A direct-download link to the file.

-First, let's take a look at the metadata for the file once more:
+First, let's take a look at the metadata once more:

 .. literalinclude:: ../../examples/simple-ingest-doc.json
    :language: json